 As with anything you can buy, there is an almost infinite price range for wedding rings.
 There is absolutely no expectation for the “ideal” wedding ring budget, and what you choose to spend will be impacted by all of the factors discussed above.
 The best way to decide on your budget is to look at your overall wedding budget and figure out what is realistic for you.
 Remember that you need to budget for both rings, but you do not have to split the budget equally if you do not want to.

-Take into account some necessities such as whether or not your enquire a shaped wedding ring, and if you need to ensure the metal matches that of your engagement ring.
+Take into account some necessities such as whether or not you require a shaped wedding ring, and if you need to ensure the metal matches that of your engagement ring.
 Consider your lifestyle, work needs, and any allergies you may have to some materials.
 Consider if things like oxidisation would bother you.

 Try out some samples to ensure that your dream width and depth of ring is actually comfortable for you to wear.
 Lots of people think that they want a 10mm heavy depth ring, until it is on their finger and feels bulky and awkward.
 Samples are also a great way to check your size, and avoid costly resizes later.